California couple’s ordinary home held torture chamber

 “I got an impression, that, you know, ‘You stay in your lane, I’ll stay in my lane,” she said.
 “It was never, ‘Hi.’
 Never a wave.
 Nothing.”

-Her 26-year-old son, Robert Perkins, said he only recalled seeing four children outside the home, recalling they all appeared pale and skinny as if they never ventured outside.
+Her 26-year-old son, Robert Perkins, said he only remembers seeing four children outside the home, recalling they all appeared pale and skinny, as if they never ventured outside.

-“I feel sorry for the kids,” said Perkins, a warehouse worker.
-“Who knows how this is going to affect them.”
+Dr. Donald Kirby, director of the Center for Human Nutrition at Ohio’s Cleveland Clinic, said those pale complexions could reflect not only lack of sunshine but also iron deficiencies caused by insufficient vitamins.

-Dr. Sophia Grant, medical director of the child abuse and neglect unit for the Riverside University Health System, said it will take lengthy physical and emotional therapy for the children to recover.
+He said the youngsters’ small stature and childlike appearance also indicates they were likely undernourished for many years.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.